Danack/RfcCodex/template_literals.md

   int(42)
 }
 ```

+i.e. all of the literal strings are available, and all of the values of the variables are available, but those two things are completely separated.

 The improvement over is_literal is that it would allow users to write things like DB queries in a very natural way, e.g.: